-A registered VAT payer must issue a tax invoice on its VAT taxable transactions to the customers within 30 calendar days of the request.
-The invoice should be uploaded on the taxpayers tax portal on www.rs.ge.
+A registered VAT payer must issue a tax invoice on its VAT-able transactions to the customers within 30 calendar days of the request.
+The invoice should be uploaded on the taxpayer’s portal on www.rs.ge.

-How to calculate and pay your monthly VAT tax bill
+How to calculate and pay your monthly VAT bill

-- VAT-registered businesses must deduct the amount of VAT they have paid to other VAT taxpayers on purchases for their business activities, from the total VAT they have collected through sales of their own products and services.
+- VAT-registered businesses can deduct the amount of VAT they have paid to other VAT payers on purchases for their business activities, from the total VAT they have collected through sales of their own products and services.

 - The business is then obliged to pay VAT for each reporting period no later than the 15th day of the following month of this period.

-- If you sell to VAT taxpayers, you need to upload your special VAT invoices to the portal.
-If you buy from another VAT taxpayer, you need to request a VAT invoice from them in order to claim back that VAT.
-Without having the special invoice you can’t deduct VAT.
+- If you sell to VAT payers, you might have to upload your special VAT invoices to the portal.
+If you buy from another VAT payer, you need to request a VAT invoice from them in order to claim back that VAT.
+Without having the special invoice, you cannot deduct VAT.

 If you need help with managing and filing VAT declarations, check out our monthly accounting packages.

-NOTE: VAT taxpayers can’t get VAT refund for money spent on representative expenses.
+NOTE: VAT payers cannot claim back VAT on representative expenses.

 Reverse VAT is uncommon in most countries.
-In Georgia however, it is a real consideration that could be adding 18% to your transactions with foreign providers.
-(Tax Code Article 176)
+In Georgia however, it is a real consideration that could be adding 18% to your transactions with foreign service providers (Article 161 of TCG).

-Georgian residents who are buying goods or services from abroad should report and pay reverse-charge VAT.
-We have a separate article that explains this in more detail here, or a basic summary below.
+Georgian residents who buy services from abroad should report and pay reverse-charge VAT.
+We have a separate article that explains this in more detail here as well as a basic summary below.

-The reverse-charge is the amount of VAT you would have paid on that service if you had bought it in Georgia instead.
-You have to include that amount on the total of VAT you are going to pay, but also to the amount of VAT you are going to reclaim in that month, meaning you don’t pay anything extra if you are a registered VAT Taxpayer with the right to deduct.
+The reverse charge is the amount of VAT you would have paid on that service if you had bought it in Georgia instead.
+You have to include that amount on the total VAT you are going to pay, and also on the total amount of VAT you are going to reclaim in that same month.
+Consequently, you don’t pay anything extra if you are a registered VAT payer with the right to deduct.

 You will have to handle reverse VAT if any of the following apply:

-- Non-resident person/entity provides services, or products created as a result of a service, via the internet.
-(This would include SaaS – Software as a service – things like Zoom, shopify)
+- Non-resident person/entity provides services or products created as a result of service via the Internet (this would include SaaS – Software as a service – things like Zoom, and Shopify).

-You can charge and return VAT at the same time if you are VAT taxpayer or registered as a VAT Taxpayer, but you are exempt with the right to deduct.
-If you are exempt without the right of deduction (Information above), you will need to pay the reverse VAT.
+You can charge and return VAT at the same time if you are a VAT payer or if you are registered as a VAT payer and you are exempt with the right to deduct.
+If you are exempt without the right of deduction, you will need to pay the reverse VAT.

-If you are not VAT registered, then you must declare and pay the VAT.
+If you are not VAT registered, then you must declare and pay the reverse VAT.